Does Writing with Language Models Reduce Content Diversity?: Why does writing with reduce diversity?

 \section{Why does writing with \rlhfacc reduce diversity?}

-A clear trend we observe is that writing with \rlhfacc results in a reduction of content diversity, whereas this is not the case with \llmacc.
-Since users seem to engage equally with both models (\Cref{sec:data_levels}), this raises the question of how writing with \rlhfacc makes a difference.
+We consistently observe that writing with \rlhfacc results in a reduction of content diversity, whereas this is not the case with \llmacc despite users seemingly engaging equally with both models (\Cref{sec:data_levels}).
+This raises the question of how writing with \rlhfacc makes a difference.
 There are two potential contributors.
-First, \rlhfacc may produce less diverse text, thus influencing the essay by directly contributing text.
-Second, users may write differently in the presence of assistance, \eg following the model's phrasing or adopting the model's opinion \citep{jakesch2023co}.
+First, \rlhfacc may produce less diverse text, influencing the essay by directly contributing text.
+Second, users may write differently in the presence of assistance, \eg adopting the model's opinion \citep{jakesch2023co}.
 In this section, we aim to answer this question by disentangling the effect from the model and the user in collaborative settings.

 \paragraph{\rlhfacc generates less diverse text than \llmacc.} We first confirm that generations from \rlhfacc are less diverse than \llmacc, which has also been observed in prior work.
-For example, in the technical report for GPT-4, OpenAI finds that the feedback-tuned model is less calibrated \cite{openai2023gpt4}; \citet{bai2022training} find that finetuning leads to decreased entropy of the output distribution.
+The technical report for GPT4 finds that the feedback-tuned model is less calibrated \citep{openai2023gpt4} and \citet{bai2022training} find that finetuning leads to decreased entropy of the output distribution.
 In our setting, we measure the diversity of model generation by the pairwise similarity of the five generated continuations upon each user query, similar to self-BLEU \citep{zhu2018texygen}.
-Thus, higher similarity scores indicate lower diversity. \Cref{fig:interaction_pairwise_sim} shows the box plot of the similarity scores computed using Rouge-L. We observe that \rlhfacc indeed generates less diverse text than \llmacc on average ($0.20$ vs $0.11$), with significance at the 5\% level using an independent samples $t$-test.\footnote{We also obtain the same conclusion using BertScore as the similarity metric (see \Cref{fig:interaction_pairwise_sim_bs} in \Cref{sec:additional_figs}).} Since users incorporate text from both models at similar rates (\Cref{tab:suggestion_profile}), it is plausible that the less diverse suggestions from \rlhfacc lead to a decrease in the diversity of the final co-written essay.
+Thus, higher similarity scores indicate lower diversity.
+We observe that \rlhfacc indeed generates less diverse text than \llmacc on average ($0.20$ vs $0.11$ on Rouge-L), with significance at the 5\% level using an independent samples $t$-test.\footnote{We also obtain the same conclusion using BertScore as the similarity metric (see \Cref{fig:interaction_pairwise_sim} in \Cref{sec:additional_figs}).} Since users incorporate text from both models at similar rates (\Cref{tab:suggestion_profile}), it is plausible that the less diverse suggestions from \rlhfacc lead to a decrease in the diversity of the final co-written essay.
 Next, we examine the diversity of model-written and user-written text in the essays directly.